ambossIconambossIcon

 • Stage 0: no prolapse

-• Stage 1: The most distal portion of prolapse is more than 1 cm above the level of the hymen.
+• Stage 1: The most distal portion of prolapse is > 1 cm above the level of the hymen.

-• Stage 2: The most distal portion of prolapse is 1 cm or less proximal or distal to the hymenal plane.
+• Stage 2: The most distal portion of prolapse is ≤ 1 cm proximal or distal to the hymenal plane.

-• Stage 3: The most distal portion of prolapse is more than 1 cm from the hymenal plane but no more than 2 cm less than the vaginal length.
+• Stage 3: The most distal portion of prolapse is > 1 cm below the hymenal plane but no more than 2 cm less than the vaginal length.

 • Stage 4: The vagina is completely everted or uterine procidentia has occurred.